-Greenberg Glusker’s commitment to pro bono legal services is best described from the stories of our attorneys and their countless number of volunteer hours for their legal services to local non-profit organizations:
+Greenberg Glusker’s commitment to pro bono legal services is best described from the stories of our attorneys:

 - Megan Nogle devotes a significant amount of time to pro bono work and serves on Greenberg Glusker’s pro bono committee.
 Megan handles a variety of pro bono matters for the Alliance for Children’s Rights, including special education advocacy, finalizing adoptions of foster children, and assisting young adults transitioning out of foster care.
 Megan has also successfully obtained a peremptory writ of mandate directing the California Unemployment Insurance Appeals Board to reinstate unemployment insurance benefits for a wrongfully terminated employee.
 In addition, Megan has worked with Bet Tzedek’s Holocaust Survivor’s Justice Network to assist numerous Holocaust survivors with obtaining German social security pensions and reparations.

 - A decades-long board member of the ACLU of Southern California and of its Foundation (including service as President), Doug Mirell has a strong commitment to equal justice and civil rights.
 He helped mount a successful constitutional challenge to the Los Angeles County Board of Supervisors’ 1981 redistricting plan on the grounds that it intentionally discriminated against the County’s then-three million Latino residents.
-He was also co-counsel in a federal court lawsuit on behalf of immigrant plaintiffs that successfully halted implementation of California’s Proposition 187.
+He was also co-counsel in a federal court lawsuit on behalf of immigrant plaintiffs that successfully halted the implementation of California’s Proposition 187.
+He also partnered with the ACLU in challenging a school’s failure to provide English language instruction to non-native English-speaking students.
 Some of Doug’s other high-profile pro bono efforts involved the representation of plaintiffs in landmark free speech and church/state separation litigation.

 - Wendy Lane authored the first edition of a manual on adoption law used by pro bono attorneys and law students in finalizing adoptions of dependent children throughout Los Angeles.
 As an advocate of children's rights, Wendy has dedicated substantial time as a volunteer and fundraiser for various social service agencies and non-profit, charitable organizations such as the Angeles Girl Scouts, Children’s Hospital Los Angeles, and the UCLA Gold Shield Alumnae.